My watch is broken, can I still send it?

 No. We operate on behalf of our chosen charity – Macmillan Cancer Support (Registered Charity in England and Wales – 261016).
 100% of sales proceed are donated to Macmillan.
 Please contact Macmillan Fundraising Support Centre who will be happy to verify our work 0300 1000 200 quoting ‘Watches For Charity’.

-Can I donate funds to my own chosen charity?
+Can I donate funds to my own chosen charity or cause?

 What percentage of money raised do you give to charity?